 You can open up the machine and remove the dust with a vacuum and check the condition of the fan.
 If you find that the fan is broken, you can get a new replacement fan at a reasonable price.
 If the laptop fan is broken, you shouldn’t turn the laptop back on until the fan has been replaced.

-Take note that if you are not experienced with opening up a laptop, you may want to get a professional to do it for you.
+Take note that if you are not experienced opening up a laptop, you may want a professional to do it for you.
 Also, if you have a warranty on the laptop and open up the laptop yourself, this could void the warranty.